-Miss BumBum Suzy Cortez Spreads Her Legs Before Showing Off Her Famous Derriere
+Suzy Cortez Stuns In A Brazilian Themed Costume

-Miss BumBum Suzy Cortez may have first won her title in 2015 in her native country of Brazil, but she just proved once again that her derriere reigns supreme after winning this year’s first international competition.
-With such a perfect posterior, it’s not surprising that the brunette beauty is not shy about showing off her most famous asset, much to her fans’ delight.
+Miss BumBum Suzy Cortez may have first won her title in 2015 in her native country of Brazil, but she just proved once again that her derriere reigns supreme after winning this year's first international competition.

-Since then, she has taken advantage of the win in a number of different ways, from going on a series of television shows to posting on Instagram more than ever.
-Though Suzy has always been a prolific social media user — with a fanbase of over 2 million followers — she has been posting up to five pictures in the span of 24 hours.
-However, it’s unlikely that her fans are complaining.
+Since then, she has taken advantage of the win in a number of different ways, from going on a series of television shows to growing her Instagram following as an influencer.
+Though Suzy has always been a prolific social media user -- with a fanbase of over 2 million followers -- she has been posting up to five pictures in the span of 24 hours.
+However, it's unlikely that her fans are complaining.

-In Suzy’s most recent picture, she poses while in a pool area, wearing the tiniest of white denim shorts imaginable.
-In fact, they are so small that when she bends over, it looks almost as if she is wearing a thong.
+In Suzy's most recent picture, she posed while in a pool area while wearing the tiniest pair of white denim shorts possible.
+The shorts were so small that when she bended over, it looked almost as if she was wearing briefs.
 The only clue to their being Daisy Dukes are the strands from the hem.

 "So beautiful," one fan gushed, adding several fire and red heart emoji.